Amazon refuses to appear before joint committee of Parliament on Data Protection Bill

 New Delhi, Oct 23: E-commerce giant Amazon has refused to appear before the Joint Committee of Parliament on the Data Protection Bill on October 28 and this amounts to breach of privilege, panel chairperson and BJP MP Meenakshi Lekhi said on Friday.

-Lekhi said "the panel is unanimous in its opinion that coercive action can be suggested to the government against the e-commerce company".
+Lekhi said, "The panel is unanimous in its opinion that coercive action can be suggested to the government against the e-commerce company".

 "Amazon has refused to appear before the panel on October 28 and if no one on behalf of the e-commerce company appears before the panel it amounts to breach of privilege," she told PTI.